splynx/docs/files/en/payment_systems/paystack/paystack.md

 Paystack is a Splynx add-on which allows customers to pay for invoices via the payment gateway - https://paystack.com/.

-The add-on can work with different credit cards and bank accounts, if cards or bank accounts are saved on customer profiles, the addon allows you to charge all customers using *Direct debit orders*.
+The add-on can work with different credit cards and bank accounts, if cards or bank accounts are saved in customer profiles, the add-on allows you to charge all customers using *Direct debit orders*.

 The add-on can be installed in two methods, via the CLI or the Web UI of your Splynx server.